 The Settings options are pretty extensive.
 You get to select which of your top pages will be your main one (the one visitors see first), connect your site to Google Analytics, add SEO keywords and meta tags, upload a Favicon, and even set up a specific 404 page (by default it links to your main page).

 If you’re worried about protecting your images, you have the option of disabling right-clicking on your photos (this is not selected by default but when turned on, it will dissuade the more casual content thief), and you can even password protect your entire website.

 You are allowed to create up to five websites from a single Creative Cloud account and they can be as big or as simple as you need them to be.

 Adobe hosts the site(s) for you, and offers you a generic [name].myportfolio.com address (the name is selected automatically but you’re allowed to change it to something more suitable - as long as it’s still available.

 If you own a domain name, you can connect it to your site, and there’s also the option of purchasing one straight from the Settings menu.

 Overall, Portfolio strikes an interesting balance.
 If you just want to upload photos to share with others and use a site to advertise your skills, you can be ready to go in minutes.
 But you also have the ability to minutely customise your site to make it look as you like.

-- Also check out our complete list of the best website builders for portfolios
+- We've also featured the best website builders for portfolios